9thLion/Clustering/README.md

 ClusterPackage includes all functions: Kmeans, Mixtures of Gaussians and also the Silhouette

 ClusterTheoretical is where the Theoretical part is executed and the practical in ClusterPractical respectively

+The pdf is a report of the results